top of page

 Check if you're eligible

-The FCA’s scheme is still in development – registering now keeps you informed and prepared.
+The FCA’s scheme is still in consultation – registering now keeps you informed and ready for the next steps.

 We have a list of affected lenders and have worked on thousands of claims already.
 So we’re ready to go!